 As I promised in my blog entry about Whole Wheat Dinner Rolls, today I am giving you the directions to make Pumpkin Sweet Rolls.
 Same recipe, just an addition for the pumpkin filling.

 It occurred to me yesterday that incorporating pumpkin into a sweet roll would be awesome, and I was right.
 As I'm writing this, I'm realizing the PERFECT filling would have been Pumpkin Butter.
-My sister gave some to me as a gift for THANKSMAS, but I'm so unaccustomed to having a delicacy like that in the kitchen, that wonderful thought escaped me.
+My sister gave me some as a gift for THANKSMAS, but I'm so unaccustomed to having a delicacy like that in the kitchen, that wonderful thought escaped me.

 So while the dough was rising, I prepared the pumpkin filling for the rolls.